Glider (Belfast): History

-Belfast public transit began with the introduction of Trams in 1905, which were superseded by trolley buses in 1938; both were operated by the Belfast Corporation Tramways.
+Belfast public transit began with the introduction of trams in 1905, which were superseded by trolley buses in 1938; both were operated by the Belfast Corporation Tramways.
 The 1967 Transport Act created a public corporation, the Northern Ireland Transport Holding Company, to oversee public transport.
 A Regional Development Strategy document was created, leading to the more specific Regional Transport Strategy and the Belfast Metropolitan Transport Plan.
 To further this plan, the "Belfast Rapid Transit" project was undertaken, overseen by the Department for Regional Development, as an extension of the public transport system in Northern Ireland, which in 2016 operates under the name Translink, a collaboration of three companies Citybus (Metro), Ulsterbus and Northern Ireland Railways.

 In 2014 the first construction began on the transit system, and by 2015 several sections were partially built.

 In December 2015, the Northern Ireland Executive confirmed that the project would go ahead as planned.
 In 2016, the government continued to give progress updates and detailed information about routes and vehicles.

 The Upper Newtownards road bus lane was under construction in 2015 and was expected to be in operation by August, with fines given out to motorists who drove in the lane.
 However, in June 2016 announcements were still being made of the impending opening of this section.

-Several more sections were completed in 2016, and work was begun in 2017 on the west Belfast transit hub which will be part of the system.
+Several more sections were completed in 2016, and work on the West Belfast transit hub began in 2017.

-Because of budget restrictions, the opening of the system was delayed until 2018.
-Government officials attributed the delay to budget restrictions.

-Trial services carrying paying passengers commenced on 28 August 2018 prior to full service commencing 3 September 2018.
+The opening of the system was delayed because of budget restrictions.
+Trial services carrying paying passengers commenced on 28 August 2018 and full service began on 3 September 2018.

+Belfast Rapid Transit

+The planned Belfast Rapid Transit network was a set of three rapid transit routes planned for the city, including: EWAY as the eastern arm, with WWAY as the western arm, running 6 mi to Dunmurry in County Antrim, a short northeastern arm, the 1.7 mi CITI route to the Catalyst Inc via the Titanic Quarter, and a shared 1.9 mi city centre loop to link all three routes.
+If the rapid transit network had been completed its total length would have been about 15.2 mi.